 “I’ve had so many people try to tell me who I am,” she says at the end of our call.
 “That’s why I made ICY — to serve as inspiration for girls who are watching me.
 The more music I put out, the more my brand will be my own.
 Then it’ll just be like, ‘That’s Saweetie.’”

 Below, the rapper sounds off to i-D on her latest release and what it means to be icy.

-It definitely is, and I've seen a lot of reviews and people talking about me, calling me fake, and saying this EP is too different, but honestly it was just me letting you step into my world, giving you insight as to what be poppin’ off between me and my mans.
-It was just me being unapologetically myself — like a conversation I’d have with one of my homegirls.
+It definitely is.
+I've seen a lot of reviews and people talking about me, calling me fake and saying this EP is too different, but honestly it was just me letting you step into my world, giving you insight as to what be poppin’ off between me and my mans.
+It was just me being unapologetically myself -- like a conversation I’d have with one of my homegirls.

 How do you describe your sound?

 Definitely.
-When did you know you wanted to be a performer?
+So when did you know you wanted to be a performer?

-I knew I wanted to be an artist when I was 15, but I only realized I wanted to be a performer last year — the two are completely different.
+I knew I wanted to be an artist when I was 15, but I only realised I wanted to be a performer last year -- the two are completely different.
 I enjoy writing music and I enjoy recording, but once you’re on that stage, it’s a whole different world.
 But it's a beautiful thing when it's mastered.